Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Robust Estimation of the Tail Index through the ERM by minimizing the Density Power Divergence

 In order to obtain the influence function, we need to re-define the estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ in terms of a statistical functional.
 For simplicity, we will work with the transformed variables $Y_j$, $j=1, \ldots, k-1$ and let $\underline{\mathbf{G}}=(G_1, \cdots, G_{k-1})$.
 Following Equation (\ref{EQ:MDPDE_est_eqn0}), it can be seen that $\hat{\gamma}_{ER,k}^{(\alpha)} = T_\alpha(\underline{\mathbf{\hat{G}}})$ where $\hat{G}_j$ denotes the distribution function of $\hat{g}_j$ and the functional $T_\alpha(\underline{\mathbf{{G}}})$ is defined as the minimizer of

 with respect to $\gamma$.
-Note that the statistical functional corresponding to the estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ in this case depends on the parameter $k$ as the case of Ghosh and Basu (2013) for non-homogeneous observations.
-Therefore, the corresponding influence function will also depend on $k$, the number of extreme sample to be used in estimation; so we will refer it as the fixed-sample influence function.
+Note that the statistical functional corresponding to the estimator $\hat{\gamma}_{ER,k}^{(\alpha)}$ depends on the parameter $k$ as in the case of Ghosh and Basu (2013) for non-homogeneous observations.
+Therefore, the corresponding influence function will also depend on $k$, the number of extreme sample observations to be used in estimation; so we will refer to it as the fixed-sample influence function.
 Let $\gamma^g = T_\alpha(\underline{\mathbf{{G}}})$ be the true best fitting parameter value.
 Then, by using the divergence property of the DPD, one can show that the statistical functional $T_\alpha$ is Fisher consistent.
 Note that the functional $T_\alpha(\underline{\mathbf{{G}}})$ satisfies the estimating equation

+Now let us consider the contamination over the true distributions.
+Note that any contamination in our original sample $X_i$s with true distribution $F$ induces some amount of contamination in the transformed variables $Y_j$s having true distribution $G_j$.
+Since we study the asymptotic effect of infinitesimal contamination (with contamination proportion $\epsilon \downarrow 0$), the robustness properties will be the same even if we work with contamination in $Y_j$s instead of the actual observations $X_i$s (only the form of contamination will differ but both will vanish as $\epsilon \downarrow 0$).
+So, for simplicity, in this paper we will consider contamination in $Y_j$s (which is induced by some contamination in $X_i$s).
+However, since $Y_j$s are not identically distributed, we have to consider contamination in each $Y_j$ separately as in Ghosh and Basu (2013).
+Depending on the amount of contamination in $X_i$s there can be contamination in any particular $Y_j$ or in all $Y_j$s.